CEDS-Collaborative-Exchange/Education-to-Workforce-Indicator-Framework/README.md

 Explore the key indicators linked to each essential question by navigating to the relevant folders:
 <ul>
   <li>Essential Question 1: Do students and families have access to adequate public supports and neighborhood conditions to enable them to succeed academically and in the workforce?
-  <li>Indicator: Postsecondary enrollment after high school
+  <li>- Indicator: Postsecondary enrollment after high school
 </ul>
 •	Essential Question 1: Do students and families have access to adequate public supports and neighborhood conditions to enable them to succeed academically and in the workforce? o	Indicator: Postsecondary enrollment after high school